MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.CloudCommunications/Get-MgBetaUserPresence.md

 An optional expiration date and time can be supplied.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgUserPresence](/powershell/module/Microsoft.Graph.CloudCommunications/Get-MgUserPresence?view=graph-powershell-1.0)

 ## SYNTAX

 ### Get (Default)